Pedro-Andre/Ballistic-Overkill-/README.md

 # Ballistic-Overkill-
-Just tried to code some UI that I did on Figma, also this is one of my firsts coding projects, (not responsive)
+Just tried to code some UI that I did on Figma about one of my favourite games, also this is one of my first coding projects (not responsive)